RagnarB83/ash-documentation/docs/Biased-sampling.rst

    * - ``CV1_type``
      - string
      - None
      - Type of CV1.
+Options: 'bond' (or 'distance'), 'angle', 'dihedral' (or 'torsion') or 'rmsd'.
    * - ``CV2_type``
      - string
      - None
-     - Type of CV1.
+     - Type of CV2.
+Options: 'bond' (or 'distance'), 'angle', 'dihedral' (or 'torsion') or 'rmsd'.
    * - ``temperature``
      - float
      - None